 Then we need to encode an expression.
 An expression is always encoded as an arbitrary list of instructions followed by an explicit 0b byte as a sentinel.

-I’m not clear on which instructions are legal in a data segment, but I’m going to pretend that it can be any arbitrary collection of instruction.
+I’m not clear on which instructions are legal in a data segment, but I’m going to pretend that it can be any arbitrary collection of instructions.
 That allows me to reuse a generateInstruction function.
-The 41 byte is the opcode for i32.const, and the 08 is the LEB128 encoding of the value passed to i32.const (8, in this case).
+The 41 byte is the op-code for i32.const, and the 08 is the LEB128 encoding of the value passed to i32.const (8, in this case).

 So we’ll need these new generator functions: